grahamcros/cs370-hw4/README.md

 <b>Consumer.java</b> <br />
 Uses consume() to consume items from the buffer and holds their running total

-Running the program: The Main.java file is the main file to be run.
+Running the program: The ProducerConsumer.java file is the main file to be run.
 Doing "java ProducerConsumer" runs all related files.